bartoszpkurek/WorkImpSys/ReadMe.txt

 This system is for postgraduate studies school project.
 Be patient, it's just a start. :)
+It requires DBMS - Connection Pools are for Derby/Postgress but it will work with any. (as it is now, later only with ones, that allows integer[] type)

 What work:
 - adding, listing, sorting suggestions